sourcemeta/blaze/doxygen/index.markdown

 @tableofcontents

-Blaze is a ultra high-performance [JSON Schema](http://json-schema.org) evaluator for modern C++ built on top of the [JSON Toolkit](https://github.com/sourcemeta/jsontoolkit) library.
+Blaze is a ultra high-performance [JSON Schema](http://json-schema.org) evaluator for modern C++.
 It targets C++20 and supports the Clang, GCC, and MSVC compilers on macOS, GNU/Linux, FreeBSD, Windows, and Unikraft (through the ELF loader).

 Installation
 ------------